 We do not tolerate false reporting.
 Anyone making a report that is NOT in good faith may be subject to disciplinary action.
 On the other hand, if you honestly believe that unethical or illegal activity is taking place, it's extremely important that you speak up.
-This is considered a "good faith" report, and it's something we always want to hear.
+This is considered a "good faith" report, and it's something we need to be aware of.